 The air around the TCE station heats and cools faster than other surrounding stations due to the thermal radiation effects of the surrounding native brush.
 The 24hr FARS then shortens the response time to those air temperature changes.
 The temperatures reported by this station would be those felt at head height on a non-windy day if you walked in a shrubby or brushy area on your property.
 Whereas the temperatures reported by TCE26 are cooler during the day and warmer at night as long as the winds are calm.

 Both of the stations have an open fetch in the prevailing wind and storm directions (southerly through westerly) in excess of 400 feet from the stations.
 The roof peaks of houses WSW and SW are about 450 feet from the TCE station and range from 20 to 30 higher than the anemometer.
+The relationship between the two stations as far as relative height of the annemometers, the natural brush heights around the rain gauges, and the distances to the nearest roofs in the upwind fetch areas can be seen in this panorama.
 Wind and gust speeds for the Thomas Creek Estates station have been crosscorrelated with data from the nearby Wolf Run weather station and Galena weather stations during major storms.
 In addition, wind and gust speeds for the station were compared to the Kestrel 3500 wind meter readings collected at six feet beside the station.
-From the wind speed differences versus the height differences, the surface roughness length of the fetch in the prevailing wind direction during storms is estimated at between 0.10 to 0.20 m, see Roughness and Wind Shear.
-The wind shear fractions are listed below for various surface roughnesses.
+From the wind speed differences versus the height differences, the surface roughness length of the fetch in the prevailing wind direction during storms was initially estimated at between 0.10 to 0.20 m, see Roughness and Wind Shear.
+However to improve the estimation of the surface roughness, the ratio of the monthly wind runs for the two anemometer heights (8.00/3.66) have been calculated to yield values between 1.27 to 1.31 suggesting that the effective surface roughness is actually between 0.20 and 0.30 m as shown on the bottom of the Wind Shear and Roughness Table.
+This table lists wind shear fractions for various surface roughnesses.
 These calculations are believed to be accurate during relatively laminar wind flow.
-The table below shows that the wind speeds measured by TCE26 at 8m are within 94 to 97% of those of an anemometer mounted at 10m (33') in the same location.
+The graph of the Relative Speeds vs. Anemometer Height shows that the wind speeds measured by TCE26 at 8m are within 94 to 97% of those of an anemometer mounted at the standard 10m (33') in the same location.

 Supplementing the data from the weather stations is a 6345 Leaf and Soil Moisture/Temperature Station.
 This station is equipped with two soil temprature sensors buried four and eight inches deep in the soil below the station.
 These sensors are reported as Soil Temp 1 and 2 respectively on the daily summary page.
 The station also has a leaf wetness sensor that reports the wetness of surfaces on the daily summary page as Leaf Wetness 1 in a range of 0 to 15.
 There is a temperature probe installed behind the leaf wetness sensor at 0.8m above the soil surface to measure the temperature of the Leaf Wetness sensor's surface and is reported as Leaf Temp 1 on the daily summary page.
 Arctic Silver heatsink paste was applied to this temperature sensor to enable accurate transfer of temperatures from the leaf sensor.
 This probe is not solar shielded so during the day the temperatures will reflect some degree of solar heating of the leaf sensor even though this sensor faces north.
 At night when the dewpoint equals this leaf surface temperature, dew or frost condensation will form on vegetation and outdoor metal surfaces and there can be fog in the air.
 Note that the Soil Temp 1 and Leaf Temp 2 on the daily summary page are simply bugs in the Davis Weatherlink.com reporting.
 The details of the leaf and soil station installation are shown in the photo below.